utkwdn/utkwds/README.md

 The theme is built from the `src` directory, using the directions listed under [Installing this project](#installing-this-project).
 When build, all theme files will be in the `build` directory.
 This directory can be copied or symlinked into a WordPress site's `wp-content/themes/` directory and activated like any other theme.

+The plugin, `utk-wds-navigation-blocks`, is located in the `/plugins/` directory.
+It enables two block types: breadcrumbs and navigation menus.

-The plugin, `utk-wds-breadcrumbs`, is located in the `/plugins/` directory.
-This plugin must be active in order for the breadcrumb navigation in the page headers to work.
-If the plugin is not installed and active, the site will be unaffected except that the breadcrumbs will be absent.
-Consult the `ReadMe.md` file in the plugin's directory for more information about using the breadcrumb navigation block.
+If the plugin is not installed and active, the site will be unaffected except that any breadcrumbs or menus generated with its blocks will be absent.
+Consult the `ReadMe.md` file in the plugin's directory for more information about using the UTK navigation blocks.

 ## Installing this project